annikamcginnis/apis_homework/README.md

-# Homework5_LastFM_AnnikaMcGinnis
+#Homework 5 Part 1 (Tomorrow API) - Annika McGinnis

 This is an APIs homework assignment for the Foundations class of the Columbia University MSc. in Data Journalism.
+It practices using the Tomorrow API to extract weather information.